 In creating commercial real estate marketing campaigns, we can become so focused on generating leads and building activity that we may not think about what’s next.
 Knowing what to do with the leads you’ve generated can be the difference between creating new client relationships and watching lots of marketing dollars go to waste.

-Lead follow-up is, in some ways, unique to every business due to work flow processes, size of staff and organizational culture.
+Time is critical Lead follow-up is, in some ways, unique to every business due to work flow processes, size of staff and organizational culture.
 Below we’ll explore some universal tips for qualified lead management, but one overarching consideration for any lead is time.
 Harvard Business Review did a study examining “lead life”.
 What they found was that “…U.S. Firms that tried to contact potential customers within an hour of receiving a query were nearly seven times as likely to qualify the lead.”
 Clearly the odds of success for developing new client conversations hinges heavily on speed.

-The first person to touch a lead when it comes in isn’t necessarily the person who is going to eventually work with this prospective client.
+Assign responsibility The first person to touch a lead when it comes in isn’t necessarily the person who is going to eventually work with this prospective client.
 This person, however, will be the one who is responsible for ensuring that all of the upfront funnel activities are taken care of.
 That means getting the lead into your customer contact management (CRM) system cleanly and accurately.
 Responsible party number two is whomever is working the lead.
 They should know your requirements for follow-up and you should be checking to make sure they are doing that.

-Qualifying leads is the equivalent of looking for the golden egg.
+Qualify the lead Qualifying leads is the equivalent of looking for the golden egg.
 Once found, you hang on to it and don’t let it go.
 There a lots of different ways to go about qualifying, but the tried and true method that’s been successfully used by sales organizations forever is BANT (Budget, Authority, Need, Timeline).
 BANT seeks to uncover the following four pieces of information:

 Budget: Is the prospect capable of buying?

 Authority: Does your contact have adequate authority to sign off on a purchase?